fleekxyz/non-fungible-apps/contracts/README.md

 $ yarn deploy:goerli
 ```

 to deploy the contract on the testnet.
 Please note that your wallet needs to hold enough Goerli ETH for the deployment to be successful.
-To reach more in-depth information about how to deploy contract checkout [this guide](TODO: NEED TO FIND GUIDE FOR GOERLI).

 ### **Deploy arguments**